FriendlyUser/astro-tech-blog/src/pages/posts/tech/go/Gocui.md

 ## Conclusion

 Gocui is a powerful library for building interactive terminal applications in Go.
 It provides a simple and efficient way to manage console UI components and supports a variety of features, including custom keybindings, mouse support, and flexible layout management.
 In this article, we covered the basics of creating a Gocui application, but there are many more features and possibilities to explore.
-Be sure to check out the [official Gocui documentation](https://pkg.go.dev/github.com/jroimartin/gocui) for more information and examples.